 In cases of pathological anisocoria, medical professionals need to determine which pupil is abnormal by looking at how they react in different lights.

-In the dark, the smaller pupil is
+In the dark, the smaller pupil is usually the abnormal pupil.
+In this case, doctors may diagnose Horner's Syndrome.

 People with physiological anisocoria do not usually need treatment, as it is typically harmless.